Yep – that’s me! The low-hanging fruit on the LinkedIn tree.

-What’s it like being in Talent Acquisition and low-hanging fruit?
+What’s it like being low-hanging fruit and working in Talent Acquisition?
 Well, you’re popular with a variety of people.
 And come to find out, a lot of people don’t read your LinkedIn profile.
 Or if they do, they don’t pick up what you’re putting down.
-No clue as to what you do, where you are or the industry you’re in.
-So you get a lot of pings, a lot of calls and a lot of requests.
+No clue as to what you do, where you are, or the industry you’re in.
+So you get a lot of pings, a lot of calls, and a lot of requests.

-So is it okay to ping that Low-Hanging Fruit?
+So is it okay to ping that low-hanging fruit?
 Maybe, but think about your ask.
-And always think about, what is in it for the person at the end of the request…is there a better way to make your inquiry?
+And always think about what is in it for the person at the end of the request…is there a better way to make your inquiry?
 An overture to make before the ask?
 And understand, before you act in haste or anger, that the internet is a bridge.
-You can build it up with reasonable and respective requests and burn it up with entitled expectations.
+You can build it up with reasonable and respective requests and burn it down with entitled expectations.